derekfinlinson/powerapps-tools/packages/dataverse-webapi/README.md

 A Dataverse Web Api TypeScript module for use in web resources or external web apps in the browser or node.

-All requests return Promises.
-To support Internet Explorer, be sure to include a promise polyfill when deploying to CRM.

 *Requires Dynamics CRM 2016 Online/On-Prem or later*

 ### Installation